 In addition to teaching and learning with students at Norfolk City Jail, Humanities Behind Bars hosts letter-writing hours in order to build solidarity with incarcerated writers across the state of Virginia.
 We also facilitate critical spaces in the Tidewater community, such as a reading and film series for collective study and critique of the Prison Industrial Complex.
 Moreover, we have formed a reading group on prison pedagogy.
 Our political education program thus models our commitment to cultivating inside/outside alliances and abolitionist praxis.

-Please consider donating to the Tidewater Solidarity Center, of which we are an affiliate, in order to build networks of care for people impacted by the Prison Industrial Complex.
+Please consider donating to Humanities Behind Bars and the Tidewater Solidarity Center, of which we are an affiliate, in order to build networks of care for people impacted by the Prison Industrial Complex.

 Humanities Behind Bars: Ethics of Teaching